andriysalnikov/university/README.md

 ### Task 16 - Data Source
 Create DataSource in web-project configuration files.
 Switch DAO layer to lookup DataSource by JNDI name.

+### Task 17 - Hibernate
+Rewrite the DAO layer.
+Use Hibernate instead of Spring JDBC.
+The Hibernate should be used as a provider that implements JPA specification, the Service layer should use and depend on the JPA interfaces, not the Hibernate ones.

 #### Tools that were used
 - Oracle JDK (11.0.15.1)
 - Spring Framework (5.3.20)